opensourcepledge/findcrit/README.md

 This tool finds the most depended upon maintainers across multiple Open Source ecosystems, using data from [ecosyste.ms][ecosyste.ms].

+## Status

+A lot of important parts are in place, but more work needs to be done before this tool can be generally used.

 ## Explanation

 Here's how this broadly works: